BUEC500C1/video-djtrinh/README.md

 # Twitter to Video

 ### Introduction
-In this project, we will be creating a multi-threaded application that picks the top 20 tweets from a Twitter handle and makes a 30 sec video out of it.
+In this project, we will be creating a multi-threaded application that picks the top 20 tweets from a Twitter handle and makes a 60 sec video out of it.
-Every three seconds, the top tweet will be shown along with their profile picture and username.
+Every 3 seconds, the top tweet will be shown along with their profile picture and username.
 Currently, the application is a single process running with 4 threads.
-The output format is a 1024x768 resolustion mp4 file running at 25 frames per second.
+The output format is a 1024x768 resolution mp4 file running at 25 frames per second.
 Each of the 4 threads is responsible for image processing, specifically creating the backgroud, drawing the username, user picture and writing the tweet for all twenty images.